CanCred Factory - Hosted in Canada by Canadians

 Open Badges and Associations/Non-profits

-Associations and non-profits can develop badge systems either by themselves or with partner organizations.
-In this way, they can recognize and acknowledge the knowledge and expertise of their workforce and also make the value of their work more visible to the broader public.
+Associations and non-profits can build out modular badge systems either by themselves or with partner organizations.
+This helps them recognize and acknowledge the knowledge and expertise of their members and make the value of their work more visible to the broader public.

 Open Badges and workplace learning

 Open Badges offer the same possibilities for workplace and work-related learning as for educational institutions and associations.
-In-service trainers make their courses and their resulting competencies more visible.
+In-service trainers make their courses and their resulting skills more visible.
 Both employers and employees benefit from the badges that are earned.

 Working with badges, employers can assess the benefits of training, assemble teams for projects and manage rising talent by analyzing badge reports against skills goals for individual employees and departments.
 Employees can use badges to demonstrate their skills and knowledge when applying for jobs or career advancement.

 Workplace learning service providers can use Open Badges to make the quality of their learning services more transparent to their customers.
 Fixed-term badges with expiry dates can certify time-sensitive competencies in areas such as technology, health, and workplace safety - badge expiry is the signal for a training refresher.